 Fast-forward several decades, and I was hired by Glenn, then a U.S. senator from Ohio, to serve as special counsel to him and the Democrats during a Senate investigation into campaign-finance abuses.
 During that time and for years thereafter, a friendship developed with Sen. Glenn and his wife, Annie.
 I would stop by their house periodically on the weekend.
 Although John was in great physical condition, he had a bit of a sweet tooth.
 I would pick up a tiramisu cake from a wonderful bakery about midway between our homes.
 Annie would put the kettle on, and John and I would do major damage to the cake.
-Between bites of cake and sips of tea, we talked politics and John related some of his experiences as a pilot and astronaut.
-I treasure the memories of those times and many others we shared.
+Between bites of cake and sips of tea, we the Russian people and their society.
+In his groundbreaking course on Russian sociology, Professor Kassof peeled back the layers and gave me my first look inside a world to which few Americans had any exposure.
+When the Soviet Union dissolved in the early 1990s, Professor Kassof's insights into Russian society quickly became reality.
+By that time, I was closely involved as a Senate policy adviser in matters regarding U.S.-Russian nuclear-security cooperative efforts, and Dr. Kassof's course opened many doors and facilitated important joint actions to keep the nuclear genie at bay.